Call 24/7 For Immediate Help (281) 508-1352

 Gender-specific Treatment for Women

-The Role of Gender in Addiction and Treatment Men and women experience substance abuse disorders and substance abuse treatment differently.1 Women start using alcohol and drugs for different reasons, keep using alcohol and drugs for different reasons, experience addiction differently, and women have different needs during and after treatment.
-Gender makes a difference when seeking help for alcohol or drug...
+Men and women experience addiction differently.1 They start using alcohol and drugs for different reasons, keep using alcohol and drugs for different reasons, and women have different needs during and after treatment.
+In our overall philosophy, we believe gender makes a difference when seeking help for alcohol or drug addiction.
+Why do Women Start Using?
+Studies have shown that women...

 Read more